michelangelus - Fotolia

 In recent years, big data analytics has become almost synonymous with predictive analytics.
 As a result, there's a growing presumption that any system used for predictive analytics must involve big data, and that any big data system will surely support predictive modeling.

 In reality, though, the two things aren't one and the same.
-And while access to massive data volumes and new types of data can significantly enhance the ability to develop good predictive models, analytics managers and their teams need to consider the fundamental aspects of what makes data big and how the challenges of managing it affect predictive analytics in big data environments.
+And while access to massive data volumes and types of data can significantly enhance the ability to develop good predictive models, analytics managers and their teams need to consider the fundamental aspects of what makes data big and how the challenges of managing it affect predictive analytics in big data environments.

-First, let's examine the predictive analytics process itself.
+, let's examine the predictive analytics process itself.
 The popular perception of predictive analytics involves some sort of statistical analysis or pattern matching that is integrated into a business application to automatically drive operational decisions and actions.
 But implementing predictive models requires a number of steps, including the following:

 - Data preparation to cleanse, transform and reorganize data into a format suitable for predictive analytics or machine learning algorithms.
 This involves profiling the data, looking for anomalies, determining what types of data quality standards to apply and what corrections to make, devising a data model suitable for analysis, and performing the transformations needed to make data sets consistent.

 - Predictive model development, in which a training data set is created and subjected to selected algorithms, resulting in some number of analytical models to be tested.
-This step requires a plan for splitting the data that's being analyzed into various subsets, including the training set and one or more test sets.
+This step requires a for splitting the data that's being analyzed into various subsets, including the training set and one or more test sets.

 - Testing, in which the various models are run against the test data sets and their performance is measured and evaluated to determine which model produces the best results.